sarojpoudel14/traineeship-test/README.md

 - Proper documentation
 - Visually appealing UI/UX

-Please contact us if you have any confusion.
+Please contact us if you have any question.